zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-08-26-Homogenization_N2_protocol.md

 * Remove any extra liquid from sample and add sample to liquid nitrogen in mortar
 * Crush and grind sample until powder is formed
 * Add additional liquid nitrogen as necessary to ensure sample remains frozen.
+* Chill funnel in liquid nitrogen
+* Add homogenate powder to microfuge tubes
+* Store tubes at -80°C until ready for downstream processing